Symphony No. 8 (Mozart)

 The Symphony No. 8 in D major, (K. 48), by Wolfgang Amadeus Mozart is dated 13 December 1768.
 Mozart wrote the symphony in Vienna, when he was twelve years old, at a time when he and his family were already due to have returned home to Salzburg.
 In a letter to his friend in Salzburg, Johann Lorenz Hagenauer, Leopold Mozart says of the delay that "we could not bring our affairs to a conclusion earlier, even though I endeavored strenuously to do so."
 The autograph of the Symphony No. 8 is today preserved in the Berlin State Library.

 Structure

-The symphony is in four movements, and is scored for two oboes, two horns in D, two trumpets in D, timpani and strings.
+The symphony is scored for two oboes, two horns in D, two trumpets in D, timpani and strings.
 The inclusion of trumpets and timpani is unusual for Mozart's early symphonies.
 It has been described as a "ceremonial work".